jptweb/IGME-110-Fall-2025/weekly/igme110-ai-brainstorming-exercise.md

 ✅ **Have fun with it** - the sillier ideas often lead to the best insights

-✅ **Save your chat** - You'll submit this for participation credit
+✅ **Save your chat** - You can share the link with others later

 ---

-## What to Submit (End of Class)
+## ⚠️ IMPORTANT: How to Submit
-DONT NEED TO SUBNIT TO MYCOURSES, just as long as you did the Slack message by end of day!
-(Detailed in Part 4)
+**You ONLY need to post in Slack (Step 8 above) by end of class today!**
+- No myCourses submission needed
+- I'll check Slack threads for participation credit
+- Must be posted by end of day to receive credit

 ---